cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 #### Sprint-1/1-key-exercises/1-count.js
 Operation like `count = count + 1` is very common in programming, and there is a programming term describing such operation.

+Can you find out what one-word programming term describes the operation on line 3?

 May I suggest feeding the code to ChatGPT and see how else the code can be described?
 From time to time you may learn some new programming terms.

 #### Sprint-1/1-key-exercises/3-paths.js
 Since a folder name can also contain '.', can you modify your code so that it will also work for a file path like `"/path1/path2.old/file.txt"`?